arnobtarafder/eduhash-mentor/task-description.md

 5. Display error when user email address or password don't match.

 6. Send Email Verification.
 Don't worry if the email goes to the spam folder or it doesn't go at all.
-As long as your code is there, you will be fine.
+As long as your code is there, you will be fine. (done)

 7. Add a link for Password reset with use toast (done)